-The aim is to increase the range of voices and perspectives that contribute to opera’s national conversation, ensuring the audience gateway into opera is as wide as possible.
-It’s part of the ENO’s commitment as a leading arts organisation to develop talent across all areas of the art form.
+It exists to increase the range of voices and perspectives that contribute to opera’s national conversation, and is part of the ENO’s commitment as a leading arts organisation to develop talent across all areas of the art form.
 We actively encourage applications from those who are underrepresented in opera and the arts industry, and those based outside London.

-The ENO and Critics’ Circle will also be hosting a series of group discussions and Q&A sessions with industry professionals throughout the season – led by opera creatives, editors and critics – to provide a broader understanding of the industry, critical writing and opera.
+Participants also benefit from a series of group masterclasses with industry professionals throughout the season – led by opera creatives, editors and critics – to provide a broader understanding of the industry, critical writing and opera.

 Who are the Critics Circle

 The Critics’ Circle has existed since 1913 to protect cultural criticism and has always had the critics of the daily national papers as the core of its membership.

 The Critics’ Circle today has 490 members shared between theatre, music, film, dance, visual arts and books.

 ‘If you are interested in writing, this is the scheme to do.
 Fantastic mentors, great opportunities and unforgettable music all in one.’

 ‘Huge fun and massively educational.
 I learnt a lot and got to see some marvellous opera.’

 Grace, 2021/22 Season: